-Exams are given at the end of the year.
-Teachers will spend time helping students organize materials and reviewing study techniques.
-Exams count for 10 -15% of the final grade for the term.
-An extended-time option may be offered to students who have recent evaluations on file indicating a need for extra time when taking an exam.
+Exams are given at the end of the year to students in 7th and 8th grade classes.
+Teachers spend time helping students organize materials and reviewing study techniques.
+Exams count for 10 to 15% of the final grade for the third trimester.